momsane/16S_PacBio_dada2/README.md

 | `06_slurm_quantify_strains.sh`            | Check for errors in log; check output plots                  |

-**Note 1:** the first time you run `02_slurm_preprocessing.sh`, some R packages will be installed.
-Most likely the execution will be halted with an error message after the dada2 installation.
+**Note 1:** the first time you run `02_slurm_preprocessing.sh` and `05_slurm_assign_taxonomy.sh`, some R packages will be installed.
+The execution might be halted with an error message after the last installation.
 This is because the R environment needs to be reloaded.
 Simply run the script again and it should work.

 **Note 2:** to run `06_slurm_quantify_strains.sh`, you first need to create your custom database (see below) and run `05_slurm_assign_taxonomy.sh` with this custom database as `db2`.

 ---